In this blog, we talk about the 6 different types of questions you should be asking your clients before they buy real estate with you.

 Real estate clients, like all customers, have different personalities and thus, different preferences.
 This being said, how clients value their privacy differs from client to client.
 As a result, it is necessary for agents to adhere to not only their clients’ preferred mode of communication (phone calls, e-mail, or text message) but also to their clients preferred time of contact.
 This is because some clients may not want to be bothered too much while others prefer a more hands-on approach and like be involved every step of the way, no matter how small or trivial a matter may seem.

-4. Do you have an understanding of the costs that come along with purchasing a home?
+Question 4.
+Do you have an understanding of the costs that come along with purchasing real estate?

 The purchase of a home entails several costs—some of which are often unknown to real estate clients (especially to first-time buyers).
 This is why real estate agents have to inform clients of all the costs involved before a deal is closed.